griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 e log file for more details: gs://[GCS BUCKET]/cromwell-executions/immuno/[WORKFLOW ID]/call-rna/rnaseqStarFusion/[UNIQUE SUB WORKFLOW ID]/call-kallisto/attempt-4/kallisto.log.
 ```

-As you can see, the error is occuring at kallisto and we are directed to the Kallisto log.
+As you can see, the error is occurring at kallisto and we are directed to the Kallisto log.
 If we look at that log, we see that the task tried to pull a certain file onto the task's VM and failed.

 ```
 Caught ResumableDownloadException (Transfer failed after 23 retries.
 Final exception: b'[Errno 28] No space left on device') for download of /cromwell_root/[GCS BUCKET]/cromwell-executions/immuno/[WORKFLOW ID]/call-rna/rnaseqStarFusion/[UNIQUE SUB WORKFLOW ID]/call-sequenceToTrimmedFastq/shard-3/sequenceToTrimmedFastq/[UNIQUE SUB WORKFLOW ID 2]/call-trimFastq/glob-[UNIQUE SUB WORKFLOW ID 3]/trimmed_read_2.fastq component 7.